mercury-telemetry/mercury-telemetry/CONTRIBUTING.md

    3. Check you are using consistent style by running `scripts/check.sh` and make any recommended changes (such as running black to re-format).
 Then run your tests with `python manage.py test` and fix errors.
    4. Add the files you changed to the project.
 One way of doing this is by using `git add -A` and then committing your changes with `git commit -m "<what_this_commit_does>"`.
 Please keep in mind that your commits should be [atomic](https://en.wikipedia.org/wiki/Atomic_commit#Atomic_commit_convention) and the diffs should be easy to read/understand.
 This will help in improving the maintainability of our project.
-   5. Push your branch to the origin fork with `git push origin <new_branch_name>` of the branch you made locally.
+   5. Push your branch to the origin fork.
+If on command line, you can use the command `git push origin <new_branch_name>` with name of the branch you made locally.

 ### 2. Contributing your time in other ways